Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 From multpl.com, I got the following graph for the Shiller PE ratio.

-In some sense, we should expect the Shiller PE ratio to be higher today (or for the bubble to be bigger today) because companies in tech might lose money for quite some time before making money.
+In some sense, we should expect the Shiller PE ratio to be fluctuating around 30s for quite a while because companies in tech today might lose money for quite some time before making money.

-Amazon is a classic example of a company that struggled for decades to become profitable before finally creating the kind of ecosystem to dominate profit.
+Amazon struggled for decades to become profitable before finally creating the kind of ecosystem to dominate industries.

 But how large is too large?
-Are we at the edge of another dot.com bubble?
+Are we at the edge of yet more nose dives as 2022 dot.com bubble continues to unravel?

-Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020.
+Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020 and 2022.

 Some people also pulled their money out during the pandemic and lost big during its subsequent recovery.